brooksphilip/hobbyfarm/hobbyfarm/contentmd/rgs-rancher-rodeo/step-2.md

-# Create a Kubernetes cluster for Rancher
+## Create a Kubernetes cluster for Rancher

 ### Rancher can run on any Kubernetes cluster and distribution, that is certified to be standard compliant by the Cloud Native Computing Foundation (CNCF).

 #### We recommend using a [RKE2](https://rke2.io/) Kubernetes cluster.
 RKE2 is a CNCF certified Kubernetes distribution, which is easy and fast to install and upgrade with a focus on security.
 You can run it in your datacenter, in the cloud as well as on edge devices.
 It works great on a single-node as well in large, highly available setups.

-In this Rodeo we want to create a single node Kubernetes cluster on the `Rancher01` VM in order to install Rancher into it.
-This can be accomplished with the default RKE2 installation script:
+#### In this Rodeo we want to create a single node Kubernetes cluster on the `Rancher01` VM in order to install Rancher into it.

 ```ctr:Rancher01
 sudo bash -c 'curl -sfL https://get.rke2.io | \